-- " The board's collective expertise should reflect the strategic priorities of the business. - " The ideal board size is eight to 12 members, except in the case of supervisory boards, which may need to be larger. - " Independent outside directors should always comprise a majority on the board. - " Annual re-election and maximum recommended terms are desirable to guarantee refreshment, monitor performance and promote transparency. - " All boards should have sufficient diversity to avoid the risks of groupthink and a plan to comply with local regulations.
+- " The board's collective expertise should reflect the strategic priorities of the business. - " The ideal board size is eight to twelve members, except in the case of supervisory boards, which may need to be larger. - " Independent external directors should always comprise a majority on the board. - " Annual re-election and maximum recommended terms are desirable to guarantee refreshment, monitor performance and promote transparency. - " All boards should have sufficient diversity to avoid the risks of groupthink and a plan to comply with local regulations.
+Diversity should not be limited to gender, ethnicity, age, sexual orientation and socio-economic background but encompass different experiences and cognitive approaches.

-- " To be effective, boards should meet at least six times a year and outside directors should be prepared to devote 20-30 days to the business (including committee work). - " Outside directors should not be appointed to cover an executive weakness - that should be addressed at executive level. - " Directors should exhibit an emotional commitment to the company and its purpose. - " As the steward of corporate behaviour, the board should ensure that its own culture is beyond reproach.
+- " To be effective, boards should meet at least six times a year (the average number of scheduled meetings among the top 150 FTSE companies is eight) and outside directors should be prepared to devote 20-30 days to the business, including committee work. - " Outside directors should not be appointed to cover an executive weakness that should be addressed at executive level. - " Directors should exhibit genuine interest in and commitment to the company and its purpose.

+As the steward of corporate behaviour, the board should ensure that its own culture is beyond reproach.